 If you love having a surfboard that is decorated to reflect your personality then the last thing you’ll probably get around to beautifying are your humble old fins.
 Often relegated to the realms of purely functional surfboard accessories they can indeed be made to look rather spectacular, should you have the time, urge and artistic flair.

 Painted surfboard fins won’t make you go faster, but they always catch your eye.
 Check out our very own designs below which prove that half an hour with a Posca pen or two make for a tribal transformation that will have other surfers either jealous, curious or both.
-But most of all, think of the fish.
 How often do we present psychedelic artwork to our underwater brethren?

 Some artists like Zachary Bennett-Brook from Saltwater Dreamtime turn fins into veritable masterpieces, influenced by Aboriginal art and heritage.
 Zach’s work may be too fine for jacking into your FCS fin system, but it would look great hanging (or protruding) from your wall.

 Join Zach in the studio for artistry captured in pixels.

 We gave our own Geniya the challenge of creating a beautiful fin with only a couple of Posca pens and the basics.
 She did us proud.